christophgil/bash_builtin_file_utils/README.md

 # Summary

-For obtaining file attributes like the last-modified-time or the file-size in Bash scripts the tool */usr/bin/stat* is usually used.
+For obtaining file attributes like the last-modified-time or the file-size in Bash scripts the UNIX tool */usr/bin/stat* is usually used.
 This takes a few milliseconds because */usr/bin/stat* is an external program.
 With this Bash extension the same can be done faster with  built-in commands.